lsoikher/adventureland/README.md

 # adventureland

-This is a tale of two dolphins who were abondoned by their great horned own elephant father.
+This is a tale of two dolphins who were abondoned by their great horned owl elephant father.